Illegal immigration to the United States: Legislation

-The Naturalization Act of 1906, required immigrants to learn English in order to become citizens.
+The Naturalization Act of 1906 required immigrants to learn English in order to become citizens.
 The Immigration Act of 1917 defined aliens with a long list of undesirables, including most Asians.
-The U.S. had otherwise nearly open borders until the early 20th century, with only 1% rejected from 1890 to 1924, usually because they failed the mental or health exam.
-While immigration laws during those years were loose, laws limiting naturalization to those of "white" and "African" meant many other immigrants had difficulty acquiring citizenship.
+The US had otherwise nearly open borders until the early 20th century, with only 1% rejected from 1890 to 1924, usually because they failed the mental or health exam.
+While immigration laws during those years were loose, laws limiting naturalization to those of "white" and "African" descent meant many other immigrants had difficulty acquiring citizenship.
 These regulations immediately created problems of interpretation – the contentious question of who was and was not "white" vexed even the officials charged with enforcing the law and led to significant criticism.
 The Union of American Hebrew Congregations noted that under the standing interpretation that Turks, Syrians, Palestinians and Jews were not white, "even Jesus of Nazareth himself" would be excluded from citizenship.
 As a result, judges and immigration officials often admitted and naturalized technically ineligible people as a form of protest against the laws.

-The Immigration Act of 1924 established visa requirements and enacted quotas for immigrants from specific countries, especially with low quotas for Southern and Eastern Europeans,.
-It especially affected Italians and Jews.
-It also prohibited virtually all Asians from immigrating to America.
+The Immigration Act of 1924 established visa requirements and enacted quotas for immigrants from specific countries, especially with low quotas for Southern and Eastern Europeans.
+Especially it affected Italians and Jews.
+It also prohibited all Asians from immigrating.

 By 1940, administrative and legislative action had loosened racial restrictions on naturalization of immigrants, including a ruling that Mexicans were considered white for immigration and naturalization purposes, and a law permitting the naturalization of "descendants of races indigenous to the Western Hemisphere."
 The quotas were eased in the Immigration and Nationality Act of 1952.